oracle-livelabs/goldengate/ai-agent-data-streams/create-aihub/create-aihub.md

           TABLESPACE "DATA" ;</copy>

      ```
-     - This vector store will later be populated with embeddings generated from order and item descriptions.
+     This vector store will later be populated with embeddings generated from order and item descriptions.

-3. Initialize Data
+## Task 2: Initialize Data

-     - Load the YAN_POS Orders Dataset.
+1. Load the YAN_POS Orders Dataset.
      - Initialize the YAN_POS Orders dataset in your ADW instance.
      - Verify that the data has been correctly loaded and is available for queries.